This post may contain affiliate links. Please read my disclosure and privacy policy.

 You can use any other granulated sugar you like, but using a liquid sweetener, like honey or maple syrup, will give these muffins a more gummy texture.
 If you want to experiment with it, I’d start with half the amount of sugar (so a 1/4 cup of honey or maple syrup) since their sweetness is more concentrated.

-Do they freeze well?
+Do these muffins freeze well?

 Can I make them oil-free?